LeBarbouze/tunacell/README.md

 # Install

-tunacell has been developed with Python 2 and can be installed locally using pip.
+tunacell has been developed with Python 2.7, and is now compatible with Python 3.6 (note that there might be hidden compatibility bugs).
+It can be installed locally using pip.
 Clone (or download) the repo and make a local (editable) install using pip:

     pip install -e .

-Python 3 compatibility is not fully guaranteed, but has been tested against the scripts listed below.
+## Local install, and `virtualenv`

+If Python is installed system-wide, you may have to `sudo` the command above.
+When it's not possible you may give the option to install it on the user
+directory:

+   pip install -e --user .

+A better solution when Python, pip, and virtualenv are installed on the system, is to create a virtual environment where you plan to work with tunacell.
+The Makefile does the job, run the command:

+   make virtualenv

+and then

+   source venv/bin/activate

+to activate the virtual environment.
+Then you can run the `pip install -e.` command, without worrying about permissions since everything will be installed locally, and accesses only when your virtual environment is active.
+When you finish working with tunacell, type:

+   deactivate

+and that's it.

 ## Dependencies